Sleeping-Bear-Systems/panda/README.md

 ## Running the Application

+### Environment variables

+The Panda application is configured through the following environment variables.

 | Variables                  | Description                                            | Optional |
 | -------------------------- | ------------------------------------------------------ | -------- |
 | PORT                       | The port the web application is exposed on.            |          |